maksimTrs/LangChain_AI_Chat/README.md

 ### Environment Variables

-You can customize the application by creating a `.env` file in the root of the project.
+You can customize the application by creating a `.env` file in the root of the project (e.g. add https://smith.langchain.com/ connection to log your LLM chat messages info).

 | Variable | Default | Description |
 |----------|---------|-------------|